H.A.Q.Q.

-H.A.Q.Q. is the fourth studio album by the American band Liturgy.
+H.A.Q.Q. is the fourth studio album by the American black metal band Liturgy.
 It was released on November 12, 2019 as a surprise digital release, and physically in February 2020 through main artist Haela Hunt-Hendrix's label YLYLCYN.
 It was primarily recorded and produced in August 2019.

 Background and concept

-The press release for H.A.Q.Q. describes the record as "a consolidation of the band's sound to date," as well as "Liturgy’s most vulnerable record for Hunter Hunt-Hendrix, addressing anger and struggles around mental health, sexuality, and religion."
 The album title is an acronym for "Haelegen above Quality and Quantity".
 Haelegen is a function within Hunt-Hendrix's belief system, which she previously explored through the record New Introductory Lectures on the System of Transcendental Qabala (2016); this belief system is expressed as a diagram on the cover of the album.

 The album is tied to an ongoing series of philosophical lectures by Hunt-Hendrix on YouTube, which details the system of concepts portrayed by the diagram on its cover.

 Critical reception

 Pitchfork gave the album a 7.6 out of 10, calling it "their most aggressive and radical album yet."
 H.A.Q.Q. was ranked #30 of 2019 by fans on Rate Your Music, and Kerrang! called it one of the ten best surprise-released rock albums of all time.